Editorial Policy

 How We Use AI

-Every English guide on RBLXGUIDE is written first in English by a human editor.
-AI then assists with the Spanish (ES) and Portuguese (PT) translations.
-Each translated page is read by a human reviewer who speaks the target language before it is published — we correct mistranslations of game-specific terms (Brainrot rarities, Blox Fruits move names, Roblox slang) so the localized version reads natively.
+We also use AI to assist with the Spanish (ES) and Portuguese (PT) localizations.
+We correct mistranslations of game-specific terms (Brainrot rarities, Blox Fruits move names, Roblox slang) so the localized version reads naturally.

-Content on RBLXGUIDE is produced and reviewed by the RBLXGUIDE Editorial Team — multi-year Roblox guide writers covering meta updates, trading values and codes verification across Steal a Brainrot, Blox Fruits and the wider Roblox catalog.
+RBLXGUIDE is maintained by a small editorial team of long-time Roblox players covering meta updates, trading values, and codes verification across Steal a Brainrot, Blox Fruits, and the wider Roblox catalog.

-We publish under a team byline rather than individual real names.
-The editorial team is reachable at the contact address below for corrections, partnership requests, and verification questions.
+The team is reachable at the contact address below for corrections, partnership requests, and verification questions.
 We respond to verified emails within 48 hours.

 Direct editorial contact: